millionsnake/millionsnake/README.md

-Last Updated: Monday, March 10th 2025
+Last Updated: Wednesday, March 12th 2025

 [日本語版](READMEJP.md) | [Versão em Potuguês Brasileiro](READMEPTBR.md)

 ## 🎯 Goals

-My primary goal is to start as a back-end developer, gradually taking on more responsibilities as I refine my skills.
-Eventually, I aspire to become a fully-fledged Software Engineer, leading my own projects and teams in a role similar to a tech lead.
+My goal is to start as a back-end developer who dabbles in front-end and cloud, gradually taking on more responsibilities.
+Eventually, I aspire to become a fully-fledged Software Engineer, leading my own projects and teams or at the very least being a reference in the field in some way.
 It would be especially rewarding to work with international companies and teams, as I dream of traveling and potentially living abroad.

 ## 🖋️ Programming Philosophy